jbrukh/craigsuck/README.md

-## craigsuck
-### A Craigslist RSS poller.
+## craigsuck: A Craigslist RSS poller.

-Copyright (c) 2010 Jake Brukhman
+Copyright (c) 2010 Jake Brukhman. (`jbrukh@gmail.com`)

-Periodically checks a Craigslist RSS feed for listings.
-The goal is to then send an e-mail containing the listings to interested party, though this feature is unimplemented in this version.
+Periodically checks a Craigslist RSS feed for listings and pipes them to output.
 See the legacy `craigslist-mailer` tags (`1.0.x`) for e-mail functionality.

 INSTALLATION